Anding/N.I.G.E.-Machine/README.txt

 Demonstration of an example application with a light sensor:
 <http://www.youtube.com/watch?v=0Kj5EMdnkMk>

-Refereed papers describing the design presented at EuroFORTH 2012 and 2013: http://www.complang.tuwien.ac.at/anton/euroforth/ef12/papers/ http://www.complang.tuwien.ac.at/anton/euroforth/ef13/papers/
+Refereed papers about the system as presented at EuroFORTH 2012 and 2013: http://www.complang.tuwien.ac.at/anton/euroforth/ef12/papers/ http://www.complang.tuwien.ac.at/anton/euroforth/ef13/papers/